 Most sources cite the first “true instance” of market research as occurring in 1920’s America; however, the practice of taking the pulse of the market to inform selling decisions is far older and more widespread than one may think.
 There is evidence of branding and promotion among the early Mesopotamians, Greeks, Chinese, Indians, and Romans in the form of makers marks, trademarks, and brand slogans.
 In India as far back as 323BCE, vendors were sending interviewers out to read the markets.
 In the 15th century, merchant families communicated market trends through their trade networks hoping to beat competitors to the market.
-Their methods of market research were not as formalized or structured as today but they are an important part of market research history.
+Their market research methods were not as formalized or structured as today, but they all contributed to the history of market research as we know it today.

 With the increased focus on advertising, academics and agencies alike began to discuss what drove people to be swayed by a particular ad.
 In 1900, an experimental psychologist at the University of Minnesota named Harlow Gale mailed questionnaires to identify attitudes toward ads, how unconscious attitudes were formed, and what visual or written cues persuaded people.
 His research resulted in methods and concepts which are still used in the study of advertising today.

-Starch in the 1920’s:
+Starch in the 1920s:

 In the same year, he formed ‘Daniel Starch and Staff,’ a business research company that exists today under the name ‘Roper-Starch.’
 Starch and his team would approach people on the street, show them publications, and ask if they recognized or remembered any of the ads in them.
 The results enabled companies to compare the effectiveness of their ads with that of their rivals.
-This became known as the Starch Test, based on the theory that advertising had to be seen, read, believed, remembered, and most importantly, acted upon, to be considered effective.
+This became known as the Starch Test, based on the theory that advertising had to be seen, read, believed, remembered and, most importantly, acted upon to be considered effective.
 This theory caught on and is considered to be the basis of market research in its current form.

-Gallup brings polls to the front:
+Gallup Brings Polls to the Forefront:

 His research initially focused on the newspaper, recognizing that traditional methods to determine readers’ preferences were not as accurate as previously thought.
 He found that small samples of the population could often predict more general attitudes; continuing the research of the straw poll during the 1824 election, Gallup turned his statistical method to understanding attitudes around the 1932 presidential election.
 His later work predicting the 1936 election bolstered the public trust in survey research and his polls began to change how we look at information and predict outcomes.